 Temperature and time play the primary role in raising your pizza dough.
 However, it’s only the size that indicates the outcomes.
 Here is how to tell about the pizza dough ready to go in the oven:

 - It has got 2X volume.
 Please don’t confuse the volume with dough height.

 To know about the pizza dough’s readiness, putting it in a cube-shaped container is the best way.
 So, the next time, don’t use a container with a round base.

 Best ways to Leave your Pizza Dough out Overnight

 If you’ve decided that you’re going to/need to let pizza dough out all night, there are a few things to consider.
 Here’s what you should know before you leave your dough out at room temperature, so you don’t wind up disappointed.

 Keep the dough in a cool place.

-Keeping your dough cool can help slow down the yeast to over-rise and become too puffy.
-It’s especially important if you like to make your dough in the evening and want to bake the next day.
+Keeping your dough cool can help prevent the yeast from over-rise and to become too puffy.
+It’s vital if you want to make your dough in the evening and bake it the next day.

 Use less yeast